poxynam/poxynam/README.md

 ### Hello

-I develop games and plan to study computer science.
+I develop games and stuff
 ###### Thanks for read.
 Very much thank you thanks!
 I thank of you thanks you!
 Become thank!

 <!---